Ditract/Ecommerce-django/README.md

 mkdir media
 # Django will automatically create subfolders like 'products/YYYY/MM/DD/' when images are uploaded
 # This folder must be in the project root and is ignored in GitHub to keep the repository lightweight

+# Load fixtures (optional) to test the functionality with example products
+# ⚠️ Important: Load them in this order to avoid integrity issues.
+python manage.py loaddata apps/product/fixtures/categories.json
+python manage.py loaddata apps/product/fixtures/products.json
+python manage.py loaddata apps/slides/fixtures/slides.json

+# ⚠️ Note: These fixtures include product entries, but images are just placeholders and will not be visible.
+#       This is only to test functionality (product listing, details, cart, etc.).
+#       You can view and manage real products and images via the Django admin.

+# Optional: Flush the database to remove fixtures and start fresh
+python manage.py flush
+# After flushing, you can add products manually using the Django admin panel, including real images.

 # Run the development server
 python manage.py runserver